MiKTeX/miktex/README.md

 ### Symbolic links

-Some MiKTeX binaries are prefixed with `miktex-` in order to allow a peaceful coexistence with another popular TeX distribution.
+Some MiKTeX binaries are prefixed with `miktex-` in order to allow a peaceful coexistence with another TeX distribution.
 For example, the pdfTeX binary is named `miktex-pdftex`.
 You can create symbolic links targetting the `miktex-` prefixed binaries:

     sudo initexmf --admin --force --mklinks